 Windows Defender does not do any of these things—it does one thing well, for free, and without getting in your way.
 Plus, Windows 10 already includes the various other protections introduced in Windows 8, like the SmartScreen filter that should prevent you from downloading and running malware, whatever antivirus you use.
 Chrome and Firefox, similarly, include Google’s Safe Browsing, which blocks many malware downloads.

-If you hate Windows Defender for some reason and want to use another antivirus, we recommend Avira.
-It has a free version that works well, a pro version with a few extra features, and it provides great protection scores and only has the occasional popup ad.
-Just be sure to uninstall the browser extension it tries to force on you.
+If you hate Windows Defender for some reason and want to use another antivirus, you can use Avira.
+It has a free version that works fairly well, a pro version with a few extra features, and it provides great protection scores and only has the occasional popup ad (but it does have popup ads, which are annoying).
+The biggest problem is that you need to be sure to uninstall the browser extension it tries to force on you, which makes it hard to recommend to non-technical people.

 Unlike traditional antivirus programs, Malwarebytes is good at finding “potentially unwanted programs” (PUPs) and other junkware.
 As of version 3.0, it also contains an anti-exploit feature, which aims to block common exploits in programs, even if they are zero-day attacks that have never seen before—like those nasty Flash zero-day attacks.
 It also contains anti-ransomware, to block extortion attacks like CryptoLocker.
 The latest version of Malwarebytes combines these three tools into one easy-to-use package for $40 per year.

 Note that you can get some of Malwarebytes’ features for free, but with caveats.
 For example, the free version of Malwarebytes program will only scan for malware and PUPs on-demand—it won’t scan in the background like the premium version does.
-In addition, it doesn’t contain the anti-exploit or anti-ransomware features of the premium version—though you can get the beta version of Malwarebytes Anti-Exploit for free, if you’re willing to deal with a few bugs.
+In addition, it doesn’t contain the anti-exploit or anti-ransomware features of the premium version.

 You can only get all three features in the full $40 version of Malwarebytes, which we recommend.
 But if you’re willing to forego anti-ransomware and always-on malware scanning, the free versions of Malwarebytes and Anti-Exploit are better than nothing, and you should definitely use them.